The Willmore flow with prescribed isoperimetric ratio: Convergence for spheres

 \Cref{cor} is an immediate consequence of the previous results. \begin{proof}[Proof of \Cref{cor}] By the assumption on the initial energy, \Cref{lem:blowup existence} yields the existence of a suitable blow-up sequence and a concentration limit $\hat{f}$ with the desired properties.
-Statement (a) now follows from \Cref{thm:compact blowup gives conv}.
-If $\hat{\Sigma}$ is not compact, we may assume $\CalA(\hat{f}_j)\to\infty$ by \Cref{lem:bounded area compact} after passing to a subsequence.
-In this case, $\hat{f}$ is a Willmore immersion by \Cref{lem:blowup existence} (iv), yielding statement (b). \end{proof}
+If $\hat{f}$ has constant mean curvature $\hat{H}\equiv c$, using \eqref{eq:AA0H} Equation \eqref{eq:Helfrich eq} reads